 Trade School Scholarships

 Whether you can qualify for a scholarship depends on the specific program, and scholarships are not only available through trade schools.
 You can also research other sources, such as foundations, non-profit organizations, and private businesses.
-As is the case with student grants, you don’t have to repay the money you receive as a scholarship award.

 Federal Parent Loans